9 Best Places to Donate Clothes for the Homeless

 This is one of the most obvious choices if you’re looking to help the homeless in your area.

-Aside from temporary accommodations, homeless shelters also provide basic necessities to their guests.
+Aside from temporary accommodations, homeless shelters provide their guests with basic necessities.
 This includes food, hygiene items, and clothes.
-They are usually in need of seasonal clothing items like jackets, socks, and the like.
-If you have linens and towels, you can throw them in too as shelters often lack those.
+They usually need seasonal clothing items like jackets, socks, etc. If you have linens and towels, you can throw them in, too, as shelters often lack those.

 Coordinate with the local homeless shelter in your area to see what items they accept.
 Some places may offer pick-up.
-But most of the time, you’ll have to bring your donation to their office.
+But most of the time, you must bring your donation to their office.

 2. Soup Kitchens